No. 77 Squadron RAAF: Korean War

 On 3 September 1950, Sergeant Bill Harrop was forced down behind enemy lines and executed by the North Koreans.
 Six days later, Spence was killed when his Mustang failed to pull out of a dive during a napalm attack on Angang-ni.
 His death was a serious blow to the squadron, and the RAAF despatched Cresswell on his third tour as commanding officer to replace him.
 Cresswell arrived at Iwakuni on 17 September and set about restoring morale, undertaking four sorties on his first day of operations three days later.
 MacArthur had meanwhile launched an amphibious landing behind North Korean lines at Inchon on 15 September, forcing the communists to retreat from the Pusan Perimeter.
 No. 77 Squadron was transferred from Iwakuni to Pohang, South Korea, on 12 October, to support UN forces advancing northwards.
 On 20 October, the squadron became a component of the RAAF's newly established No. 91 (Composite) Wing, which also included No. 391 (Base) Squadron, No. 491 (Maintenance) Squadron, and No. 30 Communications Flight, formerly the No. 77 Squadron Communications Flight.
 The wing and all units except No. 77 Squadron, which came under the operational control of the US 35th Fighter-Interceptor Group, were headquartered at Iwakuni.

 China entered the war in mid-October 1950, attacking advancing UN troops as they closed in on the Yalu River.
 No. 77 Squadron undertook its first sorties against Chinese ground forces on 1 November.
 The squadron flew its first missions supporting the Australian Army on 5 November, when it attacked Chinese troops opposing the 3rd Battalion, Royal Australian Regiment, at Pakchon.
 No. 77 Squadron personnel were housed in tents in freezing conditions at Pohung; two pilots died from burns after a fire in their quarters on 14 November.
 Two days later the Australians began moving forward with the 35th Group to Yonpo Airfield, near Hamhung.
 North Korea's counter-attack, supported by Chinese forces, led to the squadron being withdrawn to Pusan on 3 December 1950.
 The communists operated a Russian-designed swept-wing jet fighter, the Mikoyan-Gurevich MiG-15, that was far superior to all other fighters in the theatre except the new North American F-86 Sabre.
-Although the MiGs carried Chinese or North Korean markings, they were frequently operated by seasoned Russian air force pilots, whose deployment was unofficial, as the Soviet Union was not a combatant in the Korean War.
+Although the MiGs carried Chinese or North Korean markings, they were frequently operated by seasoned Soviet air force pilots, whose deployment was unofficial, as the Soviet Union was not a combatant in the Korean War.